peanutxh/peanutxh/README.md

 - 👋 Hi, I’m @peanutxh
-- 👀 I’m interested in WebDev
+- 👀 I’m interested in WebDev & productivity hacks.
-- 🌱 I’m currently learning on FullStackOpen & CS50x,w
+- 🌱 Learning flow: FCC (~JS) > FullStackOpen | CS50x,w > Projects

 <!---
 peanutxh/peanutxh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.